TheFreeman193/NordVPN-Servers/docs/Get-NordVPNGroupList.md

 ### None
 ## OUTPUTS

-### System.Array
+### NordVPNGroupList
 ## NOTES
 The module utilises a group cache to reduce API calls.
 Further calls after the initial download will retrieve data from a local cache of the group list until the number of seconds defined with `Set-NordVPNGroupCacheLifetime` (default: 600s) has passed, after which the cache will be updated using the API.

 To force downloading from the API, run `Clear-NordVPNGroupCache` first.

 If the module is configured to only use the fallback files, with the command `Set-NordVPNModuleSetting OfflineMode 1`, the group list will be retrieved from NordVPN_Groups.xml in the module directory.
 This is useful for offline environments.

 Use `Set-NordVPNModuleSetting OfflineMode 0` to restore web API usage.

 ## RELATED LINKS